Confluence Alternatives

 2. Use Notion's HTML import on the Wiki you create.

-3. Reorganize imported pages into Notion databases for structure.
+3. Reorganize imported pages into Notion databases so structure is enforced.

-4. Verify key pages and set up a verification cadence; cancel Confluence after 30 days.
+4. Verify the home page and top-level sections; set up a verification cadence.

-Not for: Notion Wiki is the wrong choice if your team needs strict structure and review workflows; Confluence or Document360 enforce that better.
+Not for: Notion Wiki is the wrong choice if your team needs strict structure and review workflows; Confluence or Document360 enforce those better.

 Paid plans from $12.00/mo